Meetawa/learn-react-js/src/02_React_Hooks/00_Introducing_Hooks/readme.md

 # React Hooks :

 - Hooks are a new addition in React 16.8.
 They let developers use state and other React features without writing a class For example- State of a component It is important to note that hooks are not used inside the classes.
+- we must import Hooks from react.
+- State generally refers to application data or properties that need to be tracked

 # Why the need for Hooks